kination/piggi/README.md

 Welcome for contributions!

 It is very unstable, and still lot of things to do:
-- Suggestions which will make it more useful
+> - Suggestions which will make it more useful
-- Flexible design
+> - Flexible design
-- Code refactoring
+> - Code refactoring
-- Test code
-- Bug fix
+> - Bug fix
-- Document update
+> - Document update
-- ...
+> - ...